Texas Lawmakers Urged to Be Transparent in Redistricting

 Due to census delays, Texas state lawmakers are expected to meet in a special session in the summer or fall to hammer out new district maps.
 But they are already getting an earful from Texans about how not to draw them.

-HOUSTON (CN) — It’s a custom as quintessentially Texas as brisket barbecue and trips to the Alamo: Every 10 years its lawmakers draw new legislative maps, then are sued on claims of illegal gerrymandering.
+HOUSTON (CN) — It’s a custom as quintessentially Texas as brisket barbecue and trips to the Alamo: Every 10 years its lawmakers draw new legislative maps, then the state is sued on claims of illegal gerrymandering.
 The current round will be no different, though delayed census data has opened the door for increased public input.

 Adding an estimated 4.3 million residents since 2010, the most of any state, Texas is expected to gain three congressional seats, up to 39, in this census cycle.